-- ☐ Any suspected novel coronavirus case should be investigated immediately. - □ Ensure that appropriate control measures have been implemented (see Prevention and Control Measures, below).
-If the patient is under evaluation for MERS-CoV (e.g., differential diagnosis includes MERS-CoV, healthcare provider is requesting testing for MERS-CoV, etc.), then MERS-CoV control measures should be implemented. - □ Determine whether the patient meets the case definition. - Obtain medical records, interview the suspected case-patient or surrogate and interview the patient's healthcare provider. - □ Notify DSHS immediately of suspect (PUI) cases of novel coronavirus.

-- □ Collect and ship specimens to the DSHS laboratory or another public health laboratory qualified to perform novel coronavirus testing using CDC-approved protocols for a specific novel strain. - o Inform the testing laboratory (i.e., DSHS or a qualified Laboratory Response Network [LRN] lab) when specimens have been shipped and provide a shipment tracking number. - Note: Only persons who meet case definition or have been approved by the local health department epidemiologist or DSHS EAIDU will be tested for novel coronavirus. - If novel coronavirus testing is performed at a laboratory other than DSHS Austin, inform the Regional Health Department and DSHS EAIDU within 24 hours of initiating testing. - □ For any patient who is tested for MERS-CoV, complete the novel coronavirus-specific PUI Short Form. - ☐ Fax or send by secure email the completed PUI form to DSHS within 48 hours of testing. - □ Suspect case investigations may be entered in the NEDSS Base System (NBS).
+Any suspected novel coronavirus case, in absence of a more likely etiology, should be investigated immediately. ☐ Ensure that appropriate control measures have been implemented (see Prevention and Control Measures, below).
+If the patient is under evaluation for MERS-CoV (e.g., differential diagnosis includes MERS-CoV, healthcare provider is requesting testing for MERS-CoV, etc.), then MERS-CoV control measures should be implemented. □ Determine whether the patient meets the case definition.
+Obtain medical records, interview the suspected case-patient or surrogate interview the patient's healthcare provider. □ Notify DSHS immediately of suspect (PUI) cases of novel coronavirus. □ Collect and ship specimens to the DSHS laboratory or another public health laboratory qualified to perform novel coronavirus testing using CDC-approved protocols for a specific novel strain. o Inform the testing laboratory (i.e., DSHS or a qualified Laboratory Response Network [LRN] lab) when specimens have been shipped and provide a shipment tracking number.
+Note: Only persons who meet case definition or have been approved by the local health department epidemiologist or DSHS EAIDU will be tested for novel coronavirus.
+If novel coronavirus testing is performed at a laboratory other than DSHS Austin, inform the Regional Health Department and DSHS EAIDU within 24 hours of initiating testing. ☐ For any patient who is tested for MERS-CoV, complete the novel coronavirusspecific PUI Short Form. □ Fax or send by secure email the completed PUI form to DSHS within 48 hours of